 You should have seen JC’s face (aka. husband) when I brought this home over 4 years ago.
 He was of the mind I should have left it there. meh.
 It was still intact and chippy good with rusted bliss.
 How could I leave it there?
 I think he will never full understand me and that’s okay because that translates to MORE FOR ME!

-So, as you can see my little wagon saw many brutal Ohio winters and hot summers and it was looking, well…blucky.
-I reminisced of the days my little wagon was filled with potted flowers and had ivy growing up the metal spines. sniff.
+So, as a reas you can see my little wagon saw many brutal Ohio winters and hot summers and it was looking, well…blucky.
+However, I reminisced of the days my little wagon was filled with potted flowers and had ivy growing up the metal spines. sniff.

 *post contains affiliate links so you can find the products I love to use too. (see full disclosure)

 What’s a girl to do?
 Yank off everything salvageable (metal) and build a new one. woot, woot!
-Here’s where my DIY crate wagon adventure begins.
+Consequently, here’s where my DIY crate wagon adventure begins.
 Since the base of the structure was a crate, I purchased a ready-made crate from the local home improvement store.
-You can find a slew of choices in weathered or painted wood here too.
+Also, you can find a slew of choices in weathered or painted wood here too.

 Isn’t it cute?!
 It’s even better than before, at least in my mind.
-You can see my corn husk wreath and other fall decor ideas in this collection of posts.
+In addition, you can see my corn husk wreath and other fall decor ideas in this collection of posts.

 From basic, boring crate, to rustic farmhouse decor.
 I filled it with my mums and the pumpkins and gourds we grew for the season.
 However, the best part is that you can used this outside OR inside your home.
 Fill it with teddy bears, Christmas greens…you name it!